gnjx27/Nibbly/README.md

 <h1>Nibbly - Social Recipe Sharing Mobile App</h1>
 <h2>Overview</h2>
 Nibbly is a mobile application that combines the joy of discovering new recipes with the interactivity of a social platform.
-Unlike traditional recipe apps, Nibbly introduces features like likes, comments, uploads, and personalized feeds—bringing the familiar feel of Instagram into the cooking space.
+Unlike traditional recipe apps, Nibbly introduces features like likes, comments, uploads, and personalized feeds, bringing the familiar feel of Instagram into the cooking space.
 <br>
 <br>